hcbaker/Klyda/README.md

 You need to use placeholders to Klyda knows where to fill in the username & password, when fowarding out its requests.
 It may look something like this...
 `-d username:xuser password:xpass Login:Login`

 `xuser` is the placeholder to inject the usernames, & `xpass` is the placeholder to inject the passwords.
 Make sure you know these.
+If it is really neccessary, you can change the placeholder values with `-ph (value1) (value2)`